amilstead/unity3d-thrift-twisted/README.md

 That means:

-1. The client is not pointing to the right IP address
+1. The client is not pointing to the right IP address/Port
 2. The server isn't running
 3. You have some local firewall blocking connections from client to server.